Sports Guide to Essential Sports for Kids Aged 4 - 7 Years Old

-In this age group, the kids’ leg muscles are still developing but generally they should be comfortable with walking and running so basic sports should not pose too much of a problem for them.
+In this age group, the kids’ leg muscles are still developing but generally, they should be comfortable with walking and running so basic sports should not pose too much of a problem for them.
 That said, children tend to tire out easily.
 Even a simple game of ‘Catch’ may already cause them to perspire and gasp for air.
 As a matter of fact, all that is needed for an effective workout with your kid is probably a ball and an open space.
 If however, you want your child to try out something different instead, then read on to find out.

 Riding a bike

-At some point of time, we will all be faced with a situation whereby knowing to ride a bicycle will come in handy.
+At some point in time, we will all be faced with a situation whereby knowing to ride a bicycle will come in handy.
 Most kids these days learn to ride a bike as early as 3 years old.
-However, the most ideal age to begin learning is from 4 to 7 years old, depending on the child's aptitude and physique.
+However, the most ideal age to begin learning is from 4 to 7 years old, depending on the child’s aptitude and physique.
 Of course, training wheels are needed for beginners and we advise protective gears and helmet be worn for safety reasons.

 The process of learning to ride a bike may vary, and it is usually accompanied by countless of falls.
 But it also hones the child’s unyielding spirit of not giving up.
 John F. Kennedy once said, “nothing compares to the simple pleasure of a bike ride.”
 Indeed, the day I managed to balance on a 2-wheeled locomotive was one of the proudest moments of my childhood.